Beverly Hills Cop: Axel F: Plot

-The address Axel found in Rosewood's organizer proves to be a mansion owned by Grant and used as a cartel money laundering operation.
-Axel enlists his friend Serge's help to gain access to the mansion by posing as potential buyers of the property next door.
-Axel finds more evidence that links to Copeland's murder.
-Grant is notified of their presence by surveillance.
-After arguing with Jane, Axel and Abbott seek help from Enriquez's uncle, Chalino, head of the cartel.
-He tells them that Grant helps protect the cartel, and reveals a drug shipment is leaving the port that night.
-Abbott and Axel are framed and arrested for drug possession by Grant.
-Axel escapes custody and steals a helicopter with a reluctant Abbott's aid.
-They fly to the Beverly Hills Police Station, where Grant shoots the rotor, causing them to crash but survive.
-Taggart witnesses the incident and is convinced of the corruption within his own team.
-He agrees to assist Jane with the pending investigation, but she is later kidnapped by Grant's thugs.
-Axel and Abbott go to the port where the cartel is operating.
-They find Rosewood being held there; they free him and are heading to retrieve the SD card Rosewood hid, in his Rambo's knife, when Grant calls to announce he is holding Jane.
-With Jeffrey's aid, the trio triangulate her location at the cartel mansion.
+The address in Rosewood's planner proves to be a mansion owned by Grant and used as a cartel money laundering operation.
+Axel and Abbott seek help from Enriquez's uncle, Chalino, head of the cartel.
+He tells them that Grant helps protect the cartel, and a drug shipment is leaving the port that night.
+Abbott and Axel are framed and arrested for drug possession by Grant to stop their snooping.
+Axel and Abbott escape custody and steal a helicopter, just barely surviving when it crashes.
+Taggart witnesses Grant's actions and is convinced of the corruption within his own team.
+Jane is kidnapped by Grant's thugs.
+Axel and Abbott go to the port and find Rosewood being held hostage; they free him when Grant calls to announce he is holding Jane and wants the SD card in return.

-Axel, Rosewood, Abbott and Taggart engage in a firefight against Grant's cartel army.
-During the fight, Jane escapes captivity.
-Axel and Grant face off; Axel is shot while protecting Jane, and Grant is shot in the head by Abbott.
+Axel, Rosewood, Abbott and Taggart engage in a firefight against Grant's cartel army at the cartel mansion.
+Axel is shot while protecting Jane, and Grant is shot in the head by Abbott.
 In the aftermath, Rosewood and Taggart make peace.
-With the recovered evidence, the charges against Enriquez are dropped, and during his hospitalization Axel makes amends with Jane.
-A few days later, Axel reunites with both Rosewood and Taggart, who were on stakeout to ensure Axel completes his hospitalization; Axel successfully persuades the two to join him out for dinner.
+With the recovered evidence in the SD card Rosewood had, the charges against Enriquez are dropped, and Axel makes amends with Jane.
+A few days later, Axel reunites with Rosewood and Taggart, and the trio head out for a steak dinner.